virtualmin/virtualmin-nginx/README.md

 You can find a list of the supported system here: https://www.virtualmin.com/documentation/os-support/

-For any issues or requests, please  <a href="https://github.com/virtualmin/virtualmin-nginx/issues">Report Bug</a> or <a href="https://github.com/virtualmin/virtualmin-nginx/issues">Request Feature</a>

 ### Prerequisites

 To use, you must have Webmin and Virtualmin installed.
 You also need to have LEMP installed including NGINX and PHP.